NOTABLE DATES IN THE HISTORY OF WASHINGTON- based on the work of the Washington Historical Group 1975

 1838 The Victoria Railway Viaduct over the river Wear opened on Queen Victoria’s coronation day.
 It was modelled on the Alcantrta Roman Viaduct, Spain and closed in 1993.

-1844 Meeting of 20,000 miners on Shaddons Hill addressed by Thomas Hepburn.
+1844 Meeting of 20,000 miners on Shaddons Hill addressed by miners leader, Thomas Hepburn.

 First coals drawn from Usworth Colliery.